xubuvd/guesswhat/README.md

 # About Me
-虚步, a Ph.D. student at BUPT.
+虚步, a PhD student at BUPT.
 I am very fortunate to be advised by my advisor.
 My research is in the area of Vision, Language and Reasoning, with a focus on Visual Dialogue.
 In particular, I am interested in building a visually-grounded conversational AI (social robot) that can see the world and talk with us in natural language.
 Other interests include Visual/Language Grounding, Visual Reasoning, Visual Question Generation and Visually-grounded Referring Expression.

-<b>Now I'm doing research on GuessWhich and Visual Dialog(VisDial)</b>, please feel free to concat me with pangweitf@bupt.edu.cn or pangweitf@163.com if you have any questions or concerns.
+Now I'm researching GuessWhich and Visual Dialog(VisDial), please feel free to contact me with pangweitf@bupt.edu.cn or pangweitf@163.com if you have any questions or concerns.

 # GuessWhat?!
 Game

 GuessWhat?! is an image object-guessing game between two players.
-It has attracted great research interest in recent years.
+It has attracted considerable research interest in recent years.

 Tensorflow implementation of the paper:<br>
 Visual Dialogue State Tracking for Question Generation<br>